great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/setup_overview.md

 ![what the data context does for you](../images/overview_illustrations/data_context_does_for_you.png)

-This code will retrieve your Data Context:
+The following code retrieves your Data Context:

 ```python name="tests/integration/docusaurus/setup/setup_overview.py setup"
 ```